biaduque/GitHubPocket/README.md

 ## Choices made
 ### Coordinator Pattern
 * Coordinator pattern was used to organize and orchestrate the app's navigation in a single file.
 Making it easier to identify each entry point in a given journey
+### Documentation
+* Most of the documentation was done through Git issues

 ## Steps to run the project
 To run this project, the following instructions must be followed: